cool2645/kokoro/README.md

 **Q: But how could I use without a UI?**

-We provide an UI library that works with kokoro seamlessly, check it out [here](https://github.com/cool2645/kokoro-player).
+We also provide a "headful" version bundled with kokoro, check it out [here](https://github.com/cool2645/kokoro-player).

 Note that it's not necessary to use kokoro with [kokoro-player](https://github.com/cool2645/kokoro-player), you can use whatever UI you want, or you can just simply use kokoro in a programmatic way.

-**Q: All of those UI in existence suck, can I carve my own UI?**
+**Q: I don't like those existing UIs, can I make my own UI?**

 Sure.
 Check out kokoro's [API documentation](https://kokoro.js.org), you'll find it super easy.
 If you're familiar with [redux](https://redux.js.org), it'll be more than easy.

-You're welcomed to share your own UI, your link can be added to this README.
+You're welcomed to share your UI, your link can be added to this README.
 Feel free to file an issue or make a pull request.